 AN ALMOST FOOLPROOF WAY OF HIRING A GREAT NEW JERSEY ARCHITECT

 Part of the reason New Jersey residents love their state is the abundance of small towns — it just feels like home, with all the added attractions of natural beauty, diversity, history, culture, changing seasons, the City just across the river, the shore, the pizza.
 If you live in this state, you can relate!

 Living here, though, also means that you have a variety of ways to define your image of “home and hearth.”
 With so many options available in a single state, deciding whether you want to live on a water view lot in River Edge, a townhome near the shore, a modern condo carved from a converted factory building with a view of the New York skyline, or a grand old two-story set on a manicured lawn in Montclair, might be a difficult choice.
 Then, too, you might drive through Red Bank or Cedar Grove and know immediately that you have found your “home.”

-Finding the architect in New Jersey to help you forge your reality may take some time, but it should not be overly difficult.
+Figuring out how to find an architect in New Jersey that can help you forge your reality may take some time, but it should not be overly difficult.
 Remember, though that the “perfect alliance” will be one based on a shared vision, mutual trust and an honest and open business relationship.

 Ask a few up-front questions to get that relationship off to a good start:

 - What are your specialties?
 If you want to retain the character of a centuries-old home, you should not consider an architectural firm that specializes in modern Euro-style and chrome-and-glass office buildings, no matter how spectacular and energy-efficient they may be.

 - Settle In.
 Define your goals.
 If you’re New Jersey born and bred, you may already know what appeals to you the most about the community you have chosen; if not, take the time to analyze your lifestyle, and assess both immediate and long-term goals before you seek out an architect.
 Develop a budget plan based on your needs and your future plans.